Coronavirus: pancreatic transplant update

 This involves a single surgical procedure and the pancreas will remove the need for insulin injections, protecting you from the consequences of diabetes.

-This is a longer procedure and it takes you longer to recover compared to having the organs transplanted in 2 different operations.
+This is a longer procedure and it takes you longer to recover compared to having the organs transplanted in two different operations.

 Why have a pancreas-after-kidney transplant?